 Whether you’ve been working in an office for years or adjusting to a new work-from-home setup, you know that every day can be unpredictable, from fluctuating workloads to work emergencies.
 With that much uncertainty, the one thing that you can control is your own physical comfort and ergonomics.
 Spending hours fixated on a computer screen can be taxing on your physical health, but with the right positioning and posture, you can get through the workday without dealing with any aches or pains.
-How should a monitor be positioned?
+How high should a monitor be positioned?
 Read on to learn more.

 Ergonomics broadly refers to the science of fitting work tasks and roles to the person doing the work.
 Naturally, ergonomics will vary from job to job.
 A construction worker exists in a different working environment than a barista.
 However, any job will come with three broad ergonomic stressors: